ak18akashrajr/ak18akashrajr/README.md

 - 👋 Hi, I’m @Akash_Raj_R_ak18
 - 👀 I’m interested in .Machine Learning..
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to be a full stack web dev..
 - 💞️ I’m looking to collaborate on Google...
 - 📫 How to reach me .IG:@akash_raj_r_ak18
 ..